 As your campaign launch day approaches, the excitement builds and builds.
-And rightly so—the day you launch your campaign is truly exciting!
+And rightly so—the day you kick-off your campaign is truly exciting!
 But before the confetti flies on your big day, you have a ton of legwork to do.
-Luckily, we’ve put together a handy checklist that will help you get (and keep!) everything organized ahead of your campaign kick-off announcement.
+Luckily, we’ve put together a handy campaign launch checklist that will help you get (and keep!) everything organized ahead of your campaign kick-off announcement.

 Below are the 10 most important steps to setting up your campaign, from registering as a political committee to setting up your website and settling on staff.